DVD recordable: Transfer rates

+Random writing

+DVD+RW discs can be written randomly in any location that has been sequentially written to before at least once.

+If a packet writing-enabled Universal Disk Format (UDF) is mounted, the operating system may perform a "background formatting" while the disc is not in use (meaning not being read or written to), which sequentially fills never-written parts of the disc with blank data to make them able to be written to randomly.

 DVD-RAM

 As RAM stands for Random Access Memory, it works more or less like a hard-drive and was designed for corporate back-up use.
 Developed in 1996, DVD-RAM is a rewritable optical disc originally encased in a cartridge.
 Currently available in standard 4.7 GB (and sometimes in other sizes), it is useful in applications that require quick revisions and rewriting.
 It can only be read in drives that are DVD-RAM compatible, which all multi-format drives are.
 DVD Forum backs this format.
 It uses physical dedicated sector markers (visible as rectangles on the read side of the disc) instead of the pre-pits or wobbles used in other types of recordable and rewritable media.

 Multi-format drives can read and write more than one format; e.g. DVD±R(W) (DVD plus-dash recordable and rewritable) is used to refer to drives that can write/rewrite both plus and dash formats, but not necessarily DVD-RAM.
 Drives marked "DVD Multi Recorder" support DVD±R(W) and DVD-RAM.

+The "RAM" from DVD-RAM is not related to the random-access memory in which a computer stores opened programs.

 Sizes

-DVD recordable media are sold in two standard sizes, a regular 12 cm size for home recording and computer usage, and a small 8 cm size (sometimes known as a miniDVD) for use in compact camcorders.
+DVD recordable media are sold in two standard sizes, a regular 12 cm (5 in) size for home recording and computer usage, and a small 8 cm (3 in) size (sometimes known as a miniDVD) for use in compact camcorders.
 The smaller Mini DVD-RW, for example, holds 1.46 GB.